-Your primary care provider is the only doctor you need for most health care.
-If you have a special health problem, your primary care provider might ask you to see another doctor or have special tests done.
+Your primary care provider is usually the doctor who coordinates your health care.
+Your primary care provider might ask you to see another doctor or have special tests done.
 This is called a referral.
-Your primary care provider will refer you to a participating specialist or other provider who is in the Texas Children's Health Plan network.
+Texas Children's Health Plan does not require referral or approval to see an innetwork specialist.
 Specialists include doctors such as cardiologists (heart), dermatologists (skin), or allergists.